lucky-ly/wsm-test-monitor-service/README.md

 Both apps can be configured by editing `appSettings` section of .config files.
 ### Supported options for `MonitorService`:

 - `WsUrl`: url which will be used to broadcast information via WebSockets.
-Must start with `http` or `https` protocol, and end with `/`
+Must start with `http` or `https` protocol, and end with `/`.
+No default value
-- `CpuUsageNotificationPercent`: if CPU utilization percentage exceeds this limit, notification is sent to connected clients
+- `CpuUsageNotificationPercent`: if CPU utilization percentage exceeds this limit, notification is sent to connected clients.
+Default - `0`
-- `RamUsageNotificationPercent`: if RAM utilization percentage exceeds this limit, notification is sent to connected clients
+- `RamUsageNotificationPercent`: if RAM utilization percentage exceeds this limit, notification is sent to connected clients.
+Default - `0`
-- `RamUsageNotificationBytes`: if more RAM bytes used, notification is sent to connected clients
+- `RamUsageNotificationBytes`: if more RAM bytes used, notification is sent to connected clients.
+Default - `0`
-- `UpdateFrequency`: information gathering periodicity in milliseconds
+- `UpdateFrequency`: information gathering periodicity in milliseconds.
+Default - `4000`
+- `LogLevel`: available levels: `Disabled`, `Error`, `Warning`, `Info`.
+Default - `Info`

 **Note:** set notification limit to `0` to disable notifications